econnet/econ/do.rst

 - bonds
 - donations

-Financing through bonds follows from
+Financing through `stock`_ cannot be used, because

-- defining ownership via work share (tributes).
+- ownership is defined by work (tributes)
 - not via capital

-Ownership is only defined by tributes, which are calculated from tribute records for every product version.

 Money cannot be used to change ownership of the `LE`_.
 Bonds don't change ownership.